MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-generate-images.md

     > **Note**: In this simple app, we haven't implemented logic to retain conversation history; so the model will treat each prompt as a new request with no context of the previous prompt.

-1. To download and view the images that were generated by your app, in the toolbar for the cloud shell pane, use the **Upload/Download files** button to download a file, and then open it.
-To download a file, complete its file path in the download interface; for example:
+1. To download and view the images that were generated by your app, use the cloud shell **download** command - specifying the .png file that was generated:

-    **Python**
+    ```

-    /home/*user*`/mslearn-openai/Labfiles/03-image-generation/Python/images/image_1.png`
+   download ./images/image_1.png

-    **C#**
+    ```

-    /home/*user*`/mslearn-openai/Labfiles/03-image-generation/CSharp/images/image_1.png`
+    The download command creates a popup link at the bottom right of your browser, which you can select to download and open the file.

 ## Summary